fbrainlytcs/Advertising-Portfolio-Project_Analyzing-Google-Ads-Sales-Data/README.md

    2.	"learn data analytics": Highest total revenue driver ($608k).
    3.	"data anaytics training": Exceptional efficiency with over 2,400 conversions.

-3. __Data Integrity & Analytical Rigor__<br>
+__3. Data Integrity & Analytical Rigor__<br>
 The raw data contained significant noise, including four variations of campaign names and multiple geographical misspellings (e.g., "Hydrebad").
 By consolidating these into a single "Data Analytics Course" campaign, we discovered that the performance is much more centralized and stable than fragmented reporting would suggest.

-4. __Strategic Recommendations for Long-term Sustainability__<br>
+__4. Strategic Recommendations for Long-term Sustainability__<br>
 Based on the 6.98x ROAS, the following three-pillar strategy are proposed for the upcoming fiscal year:
    1.	_Aggressive Scaling of Desktop Budgets_: Since Desktop provides the lowest CPA and highest ROAS, a 15% budget reallocation toward Desktop during peak conversion hours is recommended to maximize net profit.
-   2.	_Keyword Expansion_: "Exact Match" campaigns for our top 3 keywords ("learn data analytics", "data analytics course", and "data analytics training") should be launched to lower costs further by increasing the Quality Score.
+   2.	_Keyword Expansion_: "Exact Match" campaigns for the top 3 keywords ("learn data analytics", "data analytics course", and "data analytics training") should be launched to lower costs further by increasing the Quality Score.
    3.	_Sustainability via CPA Caps_: To ensure long-term profitability, an automated "CPA Cap" of $35.00 should be implemented.
 Currently, our average is $32.95, giving us a safety margin to scale while maintaining a minimum 6x ROAS.